 The city's strategy has several goals and targets that, together, help to improve local services and make the living environment even more attractive to future residents.
-Iisalmi wants to better use digital transformation in city development and create new partnerships between companies and universities to build more international collaboration and become better known for talented international people.
+Iislami wants to better use digital transformation in city development and create new partnerships between companies and universities to build more international collaboration and become better known for talented international people.
 The new city plan for the industrial area shows the wish to attract new investments from outside the region.
-On the other hand, the "Kiireneutraali Iisalmi" campaign has the goal of turning Iisalmi "rush neutral" and encouraging everybody to find a balance between work and free time, promoting quality of life.
-Since 2019, it has been arranged every summer the "Koe Iisalmi" campaign.
-In this campaign, the city offers free and very affordable housing for students that come to work in Iisalmi during the summer for traineeships or other duties.
-It has become a very popular tool to attract young workforce to local companies.
+On the other hand, the "Kiireneutraali Iisalmi" campaign has the goal of turning Iislami "rush neutral" and encouraging everybody to find a balance between work and free time, promoting quality of life.
+Recently, it launched the "Koe Iisalmi" campaign.
+In this campaign, the city offers free housing for students that come to work in Iisalmi during the summer for traineeships or other duties.
+It has become a very popular tool to attract a young workforce to local companies.